KitsuneSemCalda/dotfiles/README.md

 - [x] Turn my ZSH Lazy from auto install in ArchWSL enviroment

+- [x] Adding some services from WSL

+  - [x] Fix WSLg bug using a systemd service

 - [x] Create a install script from install the config correctly:
   - Apps Installed:
     - [Asdf](https://asdf-vm.com/)